thetiby/bettermyanimelist/README.md

 To Install **BetterMyAnimeList**:

-1. Make sure you are using the latest version of Chrome
+1. make sure you are using the latest version of Chrome
-2. Head out to the [Chrome Web Store Page](https://goo.gl/0CTlnl) and click on the 'add to chrome' button.
+2. head out to [bettermyanimelist.net]() and click on the button below

-**N.B**: Don't forget to refresh your tabs to be able to see the changes.

-##### How to Uninstall it ?

-Please refer to the [Chrome Web Store Help page](https://support.google.com/chrome_webstore/answer/2664769?hl=en)

 ##### How do I report bugs